ANSANJAY/LinuxPosixTimerTutorial/2_PosixAPIsforTimers.md

 ---

-## Upcoming Lectures 📆

-We will discuss how to use each of these APIs in detail in the upcoming videos.

----

 ## Interview Questions & Answers 🤔💡

 ### Q1: What are the four basic APIs provided by Texas Standards for timer manipulation?